SchmockLord/Gigabyte-Z590i-Vision-D-11900k/README.md

 - iGPU, just haven't tried that, will do that next week.

 # BIOS-settings:
-- Current BIOS version: F5a running on Default settings.
-Only thing I have changed is setting Legacy USB to disabled.
-Internal graphics is on Auto.
+- Current BIOS version: F5a
+- Only setting you need to change, is setting '''Legacy USB''' to disabled and '''Internal graphics''' to disabled.

+Here are my settings with a dynamic OC on the 11900k.

+Power Limit is set to 250W.

+54 when running on 2 cores.

+52 when running on 4 cores.

+51 when running with more than 4 cores.

 # Credits: